 What foods decrease belly fat?

-Well, there are lots of things that cause belly fat, so what about things that make it go away?
+Clearly, then, there are lots of things that cause belly fat.
+So, what about the things that make it go away?

 The good news is, there are lots of foods that can help you on your weight loss journey.